Galaxy quenching timescales from a forensic reconstruction of their colour evolution

 \section{Conclusions}

 In this work, we have used the characterisation of the colour evolution of the blue and red galaxy populations we presented in \citetalias{bravo2022}, to calculate upper limits for \tauQ\ on which red galaxies transitioned from being blue to red.
 For this, we first calculated the probability of all galaxies in our three samples (GAMA, \shark\ and \sharkfit) to belong to the red population, then used the distribution of this probability to define the values between which we will measure \tauQ.
 Accounting for selection biases, we find evidence that \tauQ\ evolves with time only in GAMA, with \tauQ\ increasing from $\sim1$ to $\sim3$ Gyr in a time span of $\sim4$ Gyr (in \shark/\sharkfit\ \tauQ\ remains stable at $\lesssim1$ Gyr).
-Our observations and simulations do not agree on whether there is a stellar mass dependence on the lookback time when they became red, with the former strongly suggesting that current high-mass galaxies became red before low-mass galaxies (i.e., downsizing), while the latter show no such trend.
+Our observations and simulations do not agree on whether there is a stellar mass dependence on the lookback time when they became red, with the former in agreement with a large body of existing literature that current high-mass galaxies became red before low-mass galaxies (i.e., downsizing), while the latter fails to reproduce such trend.
 We find a difference between centrals and satellites in GAMA only for $M_\star\lesssim$\mstar{10}, with satellites showing \tauQ\ $\sim0.4$ Gyr shorter than centrals.
 The results from \shark\ suggest the possibility of a larger difference being hidden by observational central/satellite classification confusion.
 Finally, we find that assuming an instantaneous halo gas stripping in \shark\ is the likely driver for the shorter-than-observed \tauQ\ for satellites.